bessfernandez/gutenberg_search/README.md

 ## TODO
 - The keyboard navigation is rough.
 It is very tightly coupled to the HTML structure to search for the next / previous items to navigate to.
 Currently React doesn't allow an array of refs, so couldn't arbitrarily update ref indexes to focus on.
 The better bet would likely integrate a third party library to handle hot keys or similar.
-- Time it took to search timer could be improved - it looks lik ethere may be some inconsistencies with timing, needs more investigation
+- Time it took to search timer could be improved - it looks like there may be some inconsistencies with timing, needs more investigation
 - Tests need to be added for basic state and render changes such as ensuring that correct length of articles show, matched segments are built correctly, etc.
 - Overall the TypeScript could be improved
+- The product structure isn't great - there should be components, tests, containers directory, etc.

 ## Tech stack